L1nwatch/L1nwatch.github.io/index.md

 from online open sources and do some file fuzzing, to support AI training and analyze the Accuracy and False Positive Rate of this AI.
 Some tasks are listed below:

-* Collect Test Datasets: use Python+requests to collect URLs for testing(i.e. collect all URLs from websites and then invoke BlackChain API to check if they contain threat info)
+* `Collect Test Datasets`: use Python+requests to collect URLs for testing(i.e. collect all URLs from websites and then invoke BlackChain API to check if they contain threat info)
-* Web Automation Test Scripts: write Python+Selenium+unittest test scripts to automation click the network firewall web configure buttons and check the pages’ display
+* `Web Automation Test Scripts`: write Python+Selenium+unittest test scripts to automation click the network firewall web configure buttons and check the pages’ display
-* Develop Statistics Platform: write shell scripts to collect test devices’ configurations/usage, display status on a Python Django website for other testers
+* `Develop Statistics Platform`: write shell scripts to collect test devices’ configurations/usage, display status on a Python Django website for other testers

 # AWARDS